Week

 Looking

-for a whole lot of flavor and a little bit heat - try chipotle chile peppers in
+for a whole lot of flavor and a little bit heat

-is a combination of the prefix chi (for "chile") and potle (Aztec word
+chi (for "chile") and potle (Aztec word

 for "smoke").
-The main ingredients are chipotle chiles which are dried,
+The main ingredients are

-sauce's heat index is medium, with a smoky, slightly sweet, meaty, and savory
+The sauce's heat index is medium, with a smoky,

-flavor.
-The drying and smoking concentrates the jalapeño's heat.
-Be careful,
+drying and smoking concentrates the jalapeño's

-some brands are hotter than others.
+heat.
+Be careful, some brands are hotter than

 Use

-chipotle chiles to spice up chili, soups, sauces and salsas.
-They even are terrific
+chipotle chiles to spice up chili, soups, sauces

-added to low fat mayo for a spicy sandwich spread.
-You can find the chiles in
+fat mayo for a spicy sandwich spread.
+You can

-adobo sauce canned, in the Latin foods section of most supermarkets and just the
+Latin foods section of most supermarkets and just

-dried chilies at most Latin specialty markets.
+the dried chilies at most Latin specialty markets.

 Week